lllllll-llll-llllll/alarm/README.txt

 simple alarm script

-to add an alarm, open settings.txt and add a time and optional alarm message to a new line via the format:
+to add an alarm, open settings.txt and add a time and text message to a new line via the format:
-HH:MM<TAB>OPTIONALTEXT
+HH:MM<TAB>TEXT
 14:15	school bus alarm

 restart script if you make any changes to the alarms times